Bow Valley trails – Help make them work for people AND wildlife!

 Any successful trails master plan must contain three E’s: Engineering, Education, and Enforcement.
 Although the Engineering component is good, Education and Enforcement is missing from this document.

-These features create the potential for a better trail system AND better outcomes for wildlife, including habitat improvement and less restricted wildlife movement – but ONLY if the Plan is improved by including key management features:
+(Use the following points in your note to the Minister): The Plan creates the potential for a better trail system and user experience, AND better outcomes for wildlife, including habitat improvement and less restricted wildlife movement – but ONLY if the Plan is improved by including key management features:

 How enforcement will be implemented.